trinib/Linux-Bash-Commands/alternatives for history|find|cd.md

 <br>

->**Note**
+> [!NOTE]
-: There are more alternative tools available out there that may fit your needs
+> There are more alternative tools available out there that may better fit your needs.<br>
+> Check out [Modern Unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.